r-o-bo/py_treasury/README.md

-###  ✨ Welcome to py_treasury ✨
+###  ✨ Welcome to py_treasury! ✨

-👾 This is a catalog containing my milestone projects from my coursework. 👾
+👾 This is a catalog containing all my milestone projects from my coursework. 👾

 FIN.